jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 Atlas currently supports many different types of notification methods, outlined below.

-Notification methods can be managed by visiting the
-<strong>Configuration</strong> page for your user or organization.
+Notification methods can be managed by visiting the **Configuration** page for your user or organization.
 Notification methods can also be overridden for a specific build configuration, environment, or infrastructure.

 ## Email